Learn / Guides / PM glossary (A-Z)

 “What’s missing from the current products offering this solution that you’d like to see?”

-You can use long- or short-answer questions, open- and closed-ended questions, rating scales, and more to customize your surveys based on what you're trying to learn—making it easier to achieve a product-market fit.
+You can use long- or short-answer questions, open- and closed-ended questions, rating scales, and more to customize your surveys based on what you're trying to learn—making it easier to achieve a product-market fit and create the best possible user experience (UX).

 3. Identify your value proposition

-Your value proposition separates you from the competition and gives customers a significant reason to buy from you.
+Your value proposition, or unique selling point, separates you from the competition and gives customers a significant reason to buy from you.

 Ask yourself these questions while defining your value proposition: